nyudlts/ultraviolet/docs/SETUP.md

   ```

   The UltraViolet instance should now be available at this URL: <https://127.0.0.1:5000/>
-  Because of the invalid TLS warning, you will need to use Firefox.
+  Because of self-signed SSL Certificate you will be getting TLS warning

   For local instance admin user password in defined in invenio.cfg file.
 Check RDM_RECORDS_USER_FIXTURE_PASSWORDS variable.
 By default yuo can login as user `admin@test.com` which you've just created and start uploading data.